Signed in as:

 The additional work and pressure of preparing for this monumental test at such a young age can feel heavy on small shoulders, so we feel it's important to have empathetic and supportive teachers, who can ensure children are excellently prepared for the challenge.

-Making warm connections with children and bringing out their thoughts and ideas is something that comes naturally to me; it is something to which the children in my work respond enthusiastically and which I find incredibly rewarding.
 I can vividly remember what it was like to be a child; my feelings, interests, imaginings and fears, and my need for nurture and guidance from adults.
 I had teachers who inspired me.
 While I may not remember all of the specifics they taught me, their influence lay in how they made me feel about a subject and my sense of security in my own progression and ambition.
-It is this inspiration I hope to instil in all of the children I work with, and in all of the subjects I teach.

 I have a BA (Hons) in Combined Studies (English Literature and History) from Newcastle University, an MSc in Development Studies from the School of Oriental and African Studies, and a Postgraduate Certificate in Education (PGCE) and Qualified Teacher Status (QTS) from Goldsmiths University.
 Prior to entering the education sector in 2013, I spent eight years of my professional life in the charity sector.
 This included managing projects in disadvantaged communities in the Global South, including a street children programme in Uganda and a U.N. verified cook stove programme in rural South Africa.